tulane-cmps6610-fall-2025/problem-set-04-adumont2/answers.md

 1. memo function - this function adds a memory or checks the memory table before the recursive function runs to ensure that the same subproblem is only solved once.
 This function checks the memo table for a given input.
 If it finds a result it returns the result, and if it finds nothing it runs the computation function, stores the new result and then returns that result to avoid re-computing the same problem.
 2. recursive function - this core recursive function contains the logic for solving the change-making problem.
 It defines the problem's optimal substructure.
 It is called with a state ($i, n$) where $i$ is the number of coin types we are allowed to use and $n$, the amount of change we are trying to make.
 The function works by checking cases:
 - Base case 1: (case (_,0)) - the problem is solved.
 The cost to make 0 is 0 coins.
 It returns 0.
-- Base case 2: (case (0, _)) - We have 0 coint types left but n is still greater than 0 so it is impossible to make change.
+- Base case 2: (case (0, _)) - We have 0 coin types left but n is still greater than 0 so it is impossible to make change.
 It will return infinity.
 - Recursive Case: (case _) - All other situations.
 We have $i$ coins and need to make amount $n$.
-The function shjould solve this by finding the *minimum* of 2 smaller, recursive subproblems.
+The function should solve this by finding the *minimum* of 2 smaller, recursive subproblems.
 It gets the current coin's value, coin_w.

 >>-    Choice 1 - Skip.
 This skips the ith coin and solves the problem for the same amount $n$, but only using the first $i-1$ coins.

 >>- Choice 2- Take.
-This asks what is the mininum number of coins if the ith coin is used.
+This asks what is the minimum number of coins if the ith coin is used.
 It first checks in $n \ge coin_w$.
-Is not, it can't take the coin and this choice is inifinity.
+If not, it can't take the coin and this choice is inifinity.
 If it can take the coin, it calculates $1 +$ (the solution to a new subproblem).
 >>>>- The 1 counts the coin we just took.
 >>>>- The new subproblem is ($i, n -coin_w$).
 We must solve for the *remaining amount* ($n - coin_w$).
 We must pass $i$ (not $i-1$) as this is an unbounded problem where we are allowed to re-use the $ith$ coin.

 >>- **Final Result**: The function returns the min of Choice 1 (Skip) or Choice 2 (Take).

 3. wrapper function - to initialize the memo table and start the process.
 It gets the total number of denominations, $k$.
-It creates a new, empty memo table and then calls the recusrive function on the full-sized problem "solve for $k$ coins and amount $N$".
+It creates a new, empty memo table and then calls the recursive function on the full-sized problem "solve for $k$ coins and amount $N$".
 It then returns the final answer.

 - A simplified pseudocode is as follows: